DNAnexus Documentation

 Archival storage charge: The monthly storage charge for files that are located in archival storage on the platform.
 Files in the archived state incur a monthly archival storage charge.

-Retrieval fee: The retrieval fee is a one-time charge at the time of unarchival based on the data volume being unarchived.
-Retrieval fees for third-party services can be found at:
+Retrieval fee: The retrieval fee is a one-time charge at the time of unarchival based on the volume of data being unarchived.

 Best Practices